Late 1930s Recording King Model #731 — Gibson-Made, Huber HR-30 Tone Ring, 5-String Conversion

 The Huber HR-30 Tone Ring

-The original hoop-type tone ring used on non-Mastertone Gibson models like this one has been replaced with a Huber HR-30—one of the most respected flathead tone rings available today.
+The original hoop-type tone ring used on non-Mastertone Gibson models like this one has been replaced with a Huber HR-30 — one of the most respected flathead tone rings available today.
 Steve Huber’s HR-30 is renowned for its rich, complex voice with excellent note separation and powerful projection.
 This $850+ upgrade transforms the banjo into a professional-grade instrument that can hold its own against banjos costing many times more.

 What’s Original

-What’s Been Upgraded/Replaced
+What’s Been Upgraded

-- High-quality 5-string neck (we believe from Frank Neat) with Recording King peghead shape, adjustable truss rod (unlike the original), and modern tuners
+Huber HR-30 flathead tone ring.
+High-quality 5-string neck (we believe from Don Bryant) with Recording King peghead shape, adjustable truss rod (unlike the original), and modern tuners.
+Tension hoop.
+Hardware.

 Why This Banjo Matters

 Prewar Gibson-made banjos are increasingly rare and collectible.
 This Recording King offers the opportunity to own a piece of 1930s American craftsmanship with a modern tone ring upgrade that makes it gig-ready and studio-worthy.
-The combination of aged prewar wood and a Huber tone ring creates a voice that new banjos simply cannot replicate.

 Specifications

-| Feature | Detail |
+| Instrument Details | |

 |---|---|